 a) Certificate verifying that you are a MEXT Scholarship Student.

 b) Document for Visa explaining that you are a MEXT Scholarship Student who is not required to submit a Certificate of Eligibility for Status of Residence when applying for an entry visa.
-The Document for Visa requests that the Japanese Embassy or Consulate of your nationality (hereafter, the Japanese Embassy) issue an entry visa and provides the name of an official contact person at Tokyo Tech.
+The Document for Visa requests that the Japanese Embassy or Consulate of the country of your nationality (hereafter, the Japanese Embassy) issue an entry visa and provides the name of an official contact person at Tokyo Tech.

 2) How to obtain your visa:

-c) If the Japanese Embassy requests that you submit a Certificate of Eligibility for Status of Residence even after you have submitted the Document for Visa (explained in 1b above), please ask the Embassy to contact Tokyo Tech directly.
+Note: If the Japanese Embassy requests that you submit a Certificate of Eligibility for Status of Residence even after you have submitted the Document for Visa (explained in 1b above), please ask the Embassy to contact Tokyo Tech directly.

 -For Chinese citizens-